by P.Karthigayan, Chennai

 about (arsenic products and sulfur) All these minerals have

-effect, if purified in proper manner; otherwise they will produce unbearable
+great medicinal values.
+Each poison has its own special effect, if purified in proper manner; otherwise they will produce unbearable

-complicated diseases miraculously.
+side-effects.
+Medicines prepared with these so-called poisons can cure many complicated diseases miraculously.
 There are medicines which are said to cure all

 diseases.
 But, death is a great disease to cure.
-Siddhas have hidden their
+Siddhas have hidden their meanings as follows.
+They will use confusingly similar names like.

+The items can be used for medicine while the coded ones have to be used for kayakalpam.
 Birth and death are the two major incidents that accidentally take place in the lives of all living-beings.
 There are

+many controversial views on these two likely or unlikely events.
 Some believe that when one dies the soul dies forever; while some others believe that when one dies, the body

-and coolly continues its quests.
+alone dies and the soul takes another birth and coolly continues its quests.
 Hindus in general, and Tamilians in particular, believe that, body alone dies at the

-births again and again.It is just in this context the great divine poetess Avvai considered birth as an endless
+time of death and the soul takes newer births again and again.It is just in this context the great divine poetess Avvai considered birth as an endless

+happening by calling it as "mayaapiravi".
 Similarly, Tiruvalluvar a great Siddha and poet, in one place, compares the endless births that a soul takes, to a

 great ocean In another place he compares death to sleep, which is a daily routine for all living beings.
 As a